 - 7.2.1 The site is a permanent waste management facility in a 'preferred area' for waste management uses.
-Waste would continue to be brought to the facility by the public and the facility would be open on weekday mornings rather than just in the afternoons. - 7.2.2 As a result of the associated proposal to allow the acceptance of general waste at the HWRC, it is likely that there would be an increase in vehicle movements to the site when compared to the current situation.
+In essence waste would continue to be brought to the facility by the public, however the waste would be non-recyclable as well as recyclable.
+In principle terms this is not considered to be substantially different from the activities which are currently undertaken there.
+It is true that the original application was considered on the basis that the facility would only accept recyclable material, and that is the reason that a change of use application has been submitted.
+However, the principle of the development is considered acceptable. - 7.2.2 As a result of this and the associated proposal to allow the acceptance of general waste at the HWRC, it is likely that there would be an increase in vehicle movements to the site when compared to the current situation in the morning and in general.
 As discussed above the development has been assessed as being acceptable in planning and all other terms.
 There is also already a significant amount of HGV movements in and out of the site before the proposed new opening times, and the operating times at weekends and bank holidays will be slightly reduced.
-Currently residents in the east of the district must travel large distances to use an HWRC in the morning or to deposit non-recyclable waste.
-It is accepted therefore, that there is a need for Padworth HWRC to be open on weekday mornings and to accept non-recyclable waste.
+Currently residents in the east of the district must travel large distances to deposit non-recyclable waste or to use an HWRC in the morning.
+It is accepted therefore, that there is a need for Padworth HWRC to accept non-recyclable waste and to be open on weekday mornings.